GaryBurgin/northern-trail-outfitters/README.md

 Take a look at the `createPushTopic.apex` file in the `/apex` folder to examine the push topic creation logic.

 Note that you could also have listened directly for the platform event in the status path component and update the status to **Approved by Manufacturing** in the UI when the event comes in.
 However, that approach could lead to inconsistencies in case the server-side status update (handled by the **Mix Status Change** process) fails, because a validation rule is not met for example.
 In that case the UI would show the status as **Approved by Manufacturing**, while the status in the database would still be **Submitted to Manufacturing**.

+### Twitter Einstein Analyzer

+The [Twitter Einstein Analyzer](https://github.com/trailheadapps/einstein-twitter-analyzer) app is a Node.js app running on Heroku.
+It monitors tweets for provided keywords you can specify.
+For example, you can look for all the tweets including the #nto (Northern Trail Outfitters) hashtag.
+The app uses Einstein Platform Services to analyze each tweet:

+- Einstein Sentiment identifies the overall sentiment of the tweet (positive, neutral or negative)
+- Einstein Intent identifies a potential call to action in the tweet
+- Einstein Vision attempts to identify an NTO product in the picture attached to the tweet if any

+The Twitter Einstein Analyzer app then publishes a platform event with the Tweet details as well as the Einstein predictions related to the tweet.
+Click the **Einstein Twitter Analysis** tab in the Salesforce app to see the tweets and associated predictions.

+Checkout the Twitter Einstein Analyzer app [repository](https://github.com/trailheadapps/einstein-twitter-analyzer) for installation instructions.